openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 information, it is possible to deduce that the owner of the Wallet storing such Credential is a cancer patient.

-To mitigate this issue, a group of Credential Issuers may elect to use a common Credential Issuer Identifier.
-A group signature scheme may also be used, instead of an individual signature.
+To mitigate these issues, a group of organizations may elect to use a common Credential Issuer, such that any credentials issued by this Issuer cannot be attributed to a particular organization through identifiers of the Credential Issuers alone.
+A group signature scheme may also be used instead of an individual signature.

+When a common Credential Issuer is used, appropriate guardrails need to be in place to prevent one organization from issuing illegitimate credentials on behalf of other organizations.

 ## Custom URL Scheme